 - Coloring – striking characteristic colors

-- Pattern – Special spots stripes in plumage
+- Pattern – Special spots and stripes in plumage

 - Body shape – short, long stretched, compact